mikesson/apigee-mint-node/README.md

 ## kickstart

 Deploys a chain of entities for a ready-to-use sample configuration.
-This command makes use of the `/config` directory where all YML files reside.
+This command makes use of a config directory where all YML files reside.
-If you are familiar with the monetization settings, you can edit all configuration files.
+Familiarize yourself with the Apigee Monetization concepts and entities before customizing the config files.

 *Recommendation:* Keep the versioning tags in the entity names & IDs to increment in case of a failed execution.